Destinations Greece The Ionian Islands

 A note from Hala

-Two islands a week, not six.
+Do two islands in a week, not six.
 Corfu + Paxos for the north; Kefalonia + Ithaca for the south.

 Quick take